 The pivot point is the location at which the universal manipulator gizmo is shown on a 3D object.
 From this point you can usually move the object, or rotate it around this very point.
-Carrara calls it “hot point”.
+Blender calls this the “origin point”, while Carrara calls it the “hot point”.
 I’m not sure if DAZ Studio refers to it as anything in particular.

 It can however be undesirable when you’re trying to rotate an object (like the cube below) around its centre.
 We’d need the pivot point to be at a different position to pull this off.

 But how do we change its location in DAZ Studio?
 Let’s find out.